tzConnectBerlin/peppermintEry/README.md

 - `canary_cycle`: milliseconds between inserting a new canary record into both the Peppermint and Peppermintery job queues; these are rows which the Peppermint and Peppermintery worker processes respectively delete every time they pull a new job
 - `peppermint_canary_timeout`: timeout in milliseconds for the Peppermint canary
 - `mintery_canary_timeout`: timeout in milliseconds for the Peppermintery canary
+- `last_pull_timeout`: timeout in milliseconds for the Peppermint and Peppermintery last pull timeout check
 - `floor_peppermint_id`: operation stats are checked from this Peppermint id up; this can be set to the current id to 'zero out' the health check after past errors had been investigated